pwittchen/neurosky-android-sdk/README.md

 This SDK was tested with the following devices:
 - NeuroSky MindWave Mobile 1
-- NeuroSKy MindWave Mobile 2
+- NeuroSky MindWave Mobile 2

 Device diagram
 --------------